dmingram66/PDE3/README.md

 ## Laboratories
 The Laboratories folder includes a Jupyter workbook for each of the Laboratories from weeks 1 to 10.

+The laboratory folder also contains a folder of scripts and annother of figures.
+These are needed for the solutions to be available (when released) and for the figures in some of the worksheets.
+The folder also contains a copy of the <code>refinement_analysis.py</code> script which is needed for some of the laboratories.

 ## Coursework
 The couursework folder contains Jupyter notebooks needed for the coursework assignments.